max/react-heroku-status/README.md

 # react-heroku-status

-:alert: This is and idea but not a usable implementation :alert:
+:warning: This is and idea but not a usable implementation :warning:

 Mostly just wanted to give React a try.